slaclab/beamtime-calibration-suite/README.md

 logger = logging.getLogger(__name__)
 ```

-Then add log statements throughout the script with:
+Then can add log statements throughout the script with:

 ```
-logger.error("Example error msg!") # for logging when the program goes wrong logger.info("Example info msg!") # for logging useful info on the state of the program
+logger.error("Example error msg!") # for logging when the program goes wrong logger.exception("Example exception msg!) # for logging error and also including stack-trace in log logger.info("Example info msg!") # for logging useful info on the state of the program
 ```

+_(Note: these must take a statement evaluating to a single string, if a,b,c are strings can't do 'logger.info(a,b,c)' but can do 'logger.info(a+b+c)'.
+Also for example if a is an int, must do 'logger.info(str(a)))_